-A fifth analytic student began receiving supervision from me concerning her work with a hospitalized, chronically paranoid, middle-aged woman who presented a formidable demeanor of almost incessant condemnation and reproach, of lustful sudden eruptions interlarded with interests, expressed with shocking a kind vulgarity, towards the student-analyst.
+A fifth analytic student began receiving supervision from me concerning her work with a hospitalized, chronically paranoid, middle-aged woman who presented a formidable demeanor of almost incessant condemnation and reproach, interlarded with sudden eruptions of lustful interests, expressed with a shocking kind of vulgarity, towards the student-analyst.
 It quickly became apparent to me that the latter reacted to the older woman as being an intimidating parent figure and that in supervision she seemed likewise, during the early months of our work, to feel intimidated by me as an authority figure.
 (Ibid., p.
 599)